 7. Sell up and rent

-Finally, one reason why UKAR doesn't repossess more homes is that it actively encourages some borrowers to sell up, rather than have their properties seized.
+Finally, one reason why lenders don't repossess more homes is that they actively encourage some borrowers to sell up, rather than have their properties seized.
 For struggling borrowers with some equity, this can be the best or only solution to ongoing payment crises.